JvanKatwijk/qt-dab/README.md

-Since the fourth quarter of 2023 the major version number for Qt-DAB was "6", the GUI had changed a lot since the "5" version, and the basic idea was to increment major version numbers when significant GUI changes were implemented.
+Since the fourth quarter of 2023 the major version number for Qt-DAB was "6", the GUI had changed a lot since the "5" version, and the basic idea was to increment **major** version numbers when the GUI changed significantly.

 At first sight, the GUI of Qt-DAB-7.0 did not change that much with the GUI of version 6.